pheymann/artie/README.md

   - the two original values,
   - a set of diffs of the two values.

-Currently the framework is abler to compare:
+Currently the framework is able to compare:
   - simple case classes
   - nested case classes
   - sequences of primitives or case classes